tdwg/ac/code/termlist-header.md

 ## 1 Introduction

+There are four documents included in the Aububon Core Standard.
+This document provides details about the terms included in Audubon Core vocabulary.
+The [Audubon Core Introduction](introduction.md) document provides a brief introduction to the Audubon Core Standard.
+For information about the structure of Audubon Core, see the [Audubon Core Structure](structure.md) document.
+For a more detailed guide to the use of Audubon Core, see the [Audubon Core Guide](guide.md) document.

+### 1.1 Status of the content of this document

+Sections 1.2 through 5 are normative.
+In Section 7 and its subparts, the values of the Normative URI, Definition, Layer, Required, and Repeatable are normative.
+The values of Term Name is non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.
+Labels and the values of all other properties (such as notes) are non-normative.

+### 1.2 Categories of terms

 An Audubon Core (AC) record is a description of a multimedia resource using the AC vocabularies.
 Two kinds of terms are specified by this